nhuesmann/chefd-connect-api-documentation/README.md

 ### **Place an order**

 To place an order, you must have first retrieved a valid delivery date.
-The body of an order
+The body of an order is comprised of the following:

+* customer information
+* line items
+* shipping address
+* delivery date
+* (optional) payment related fields.
+Note below that all payment related fields are required if a merchant has chosen to utilize Chef'd Connect for billing via Stripe.

 _Definition_